aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_3_sensors.md

 https://developer.android.com/reference/android/hardware/fingerprint/package-summary.html)
 as described in the Android SDK documentation.
 *   [C-1-3] MUST have a false acceptance rate not higher than 0.002%.
+*   [SR] Are STRONGLY RECOMMENDED to have a spoof and imposter acceptance rate not higher than 7%.
+*   [C-1-4] MUST disclose that this mode may be less secure than a strong PIN, pattern, or password and clearly enumerate the risks of enabling it, if the spoof and imposter acceptance rates are higher than 7%.
-*   [C-1-4] MUST rate limit attempts for at least 30 seconds after five false trials for fingerprint verification.
+*   [C-1-5] MUST rate limit attempts for at least 30 seconds after five false trials for fingerprint verification.
-*   [C-1-5] MUST have a hardware-backed keystore implementation, and perform the fingerprint matching in a Trusted Execution Environment (TEE) or on a chip with a secure channel to the TEE.
+*   [C-1-6] MUST have a hardware-backed keystore implementation, and perform the fingerprint matching in a Trusted Execution Environment (TEE) or on a chip with a secure channel to the TEE.
-*   [C-1-6] MUST have all identifiable fingerprint data encrypted and cryptographically authenticated such that they cannot be acquired, read or altered outside of the Trusted Execution Environment (TEE) as documented in the [implementation guidelines]( https://source.android.com/devices/tech/security/authentication/fingerprint-hal.html) on the Android Open Source Project site.
+*   [C-1-7] MUST have all identifiable fingerprint data encrypted and cryptographically authenticated such that they cannot be acquired, read or altered outside of the Trusted Execution Environment (TEE) as documented in the [implementation guidelines]( https://source.android.com/devices/tech/security/authentication/fingerprint-hal.html) on the Android Open Source Project site.
-*   [C-1-7] MUST prevent adding a fingerprint without first establishing a chain of trust by having the user confirm existing or add a new device credential (PIN/pattern/password) that's secured by TEE; the Android Open Source Project implementation provides the mechanism in the framework to do so.
+*   [C-1-8] MUST prevent adding a fingerprint without first establishing a chain of trust by having the user confirm existing or add a new device credential (PIN/pattern/password) that's secured by TEE; the Android Open Source Project implementation provides the mechanism in the framework to do so.
-*   [C-1-8] MUST NOT enable 3rd-party applications to distinguish between individual fingerprints.
+*   [C-1-9] MUST NOT enable 3rd-party applications to distinguish between individual fingerprints.
-*   [C-1-9] MUST honor the DevicePolicyManager.KEYGUARD_DISABLE_FINGERPRINT
+*   [C-1-10] MUST honor the DevicePolicyManager.KEYGUARD_DISABLE_FINGERPRINT
 flag.
-*   [C-1-10] MUST, when upgraded from a version earlier than Android 6.0, have the fingerprint data securely migrated to meet the above requirements or removed.
+*   [C-1-11] MUST, when upgraded from a version earlier than Android 6.0, have the fingerprint data securely migrated to meet the above requirements or removed.
-*   [SR] STRONGLY RECOMMENDED to have a false rejection rate of less than 10%, as measured on the device.
+*   [SR] Are STRONGLY RECOMMENDED to have a false rejection rate of less than 10%, as measured on the device.
-*   [SR] STRONGLY RECOMMENDED to have a latency below 1 second, measured from when the fingerprint sensor is touched until the screen is unlocked, for one enrolled finger.
+*   [SR] Are STRONGLY RECOMMENDED to have a latency below 1 second, measured from when the fingerprint sensor is touched until the screen is unlocked, for one enrolled finger.
 *   SHOULD use the Android Fingerprint icon provided in the Android Open Source